openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Unanswered questions, that can be answered later:

-* If customer can use both MSO and UWM in the future, which one should they use?
+* If the customer can use both MSO and UWM in the future, which one should they use?
-* Should we allow customer to create MSO CRs?
-(MonitoringStacks).
+* Should we allow the customer to create MSO CRs? (`MonitoringStack`s).
 * How will it fit into Hypershift?
 Will it have enough flexibility to support the Hypershift use case?
   * Full Hypershift proposal is in progress, but the whole stack can be simply run on DataPlane with all capabilities except kube-state-metrics.
 Given that it is unknown how Addons will run their services on Hypershift, discussing this would be premature.